GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

   --gcs.jdbc.output.url GCS.JDBC.OUTPUT.URL
                         JDBC Driver URL to connect with consisting of username and password as well --gcs.jdbc.numpartitions  GCS.JDBC.NUMPARTITIONS
-                        The maximum number of partitions that can be used for parallelism in table writing.
-Default set to 10
+                        The maximum number of partitions to be used for parallelism in table writing
 ```

 ## Required JAR files